STRENBOW/CRT.SH-domains/README.md

 # Idea
 Geting domains for crt.sh in easy way

-The tool is replacing all the params values with KEY: "BAGOZAXSSOR>"

 # Installation
 Just need to install python , and some modules :
 ```